-In April, 1320, the Declaration of Arbroath was signed by eight Scottish Earls and forty-five barons.
-It was a dignified plea to the Pope to recognise Scotland as an independent nation with Bruce at its leader.
+In April, 1320, the Declaration of Arbroath was signed by eight Scottish Earls and forty-five barons at Arbroath Abbey.
+It was a dignified plea to the Pope to recognise Scotland as an independent nation with Bruce as its leader.
 It asserted proudly:- "For, as long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom - for that alone, which no honest man gives up but with life itself."
 Four years later the Pope addressed Bruce as King of Scotland.

-In the course of his journey, while staying in Seville, Spain, the city was attacked by Moors.
+In the course of his journey, while staying in Teba, Spain, the village was attacked by Moors.
 Douglas, in the thick of the fighting and deserted by his Spanish allies, threw the heart of the Bruce deep into the melee, biding it "Go first as thou hast always done."
-Douglas himself was killed in the ensueing fighting and his body was returned to his native Scotland.
+Douglas himself was killed in the ensuing fighting and his body was returned to his native Scotland.
 The heart of Robert the Bruce was carried back to Scotland by Sir William Keith of Galston, where it was finally laid to rest at the Abbey of Melrose.

 Most of Robert's tomb was destroyed during the Scottish Reformation, but on 17th February 1818, workmen employed to build a new parish church on the site of the eastern choir of Dunfermline Abbey discovered a tomb before the site of the high altar of the former abbey.
 The tomb was covered by two large stones, a headstone and a larger stone measuring around six feet (182 cm) in length.
 On removing the stones, they uncovered the remains of an oak coffin containing a skeleton enclosed in two layers of lead, covered by a shroud of cloth of gold.
 The sternum (breastbone) of the skeleton had been split open and the skull wore a lead crown.
 In the debris around the grave, fragments of black and white marble were found, which were linked to Robert the Bruce's recorded purchase of a marble sarcophagus.

 Robert the Bruce's remains were re-interred in Dunfermline Abbey on 5 November 1819 in a new lead coffin.
-Professor Sue Black and her team of forensic anthropologists from Dundee recreated his face from the cast made of his skull.
+Richard Neave from the University of Manchester recreated his face from the cast made of his skull.